-- (1) Department of Employment Services. \$154,608,00 (including \$54,416,000 from local funds, \$42,084,000 from federal grant funds, \$57,848,000 from other funds, and \$260,000 from private funds); provided, that all funds deposited, without regard to fiscal year, into the following funds are authorized for expenditure and shall remain available for expenditure until September 30, 2021: the Workers' Compensation Administration Fund, the Unemployment Insurance Administrative Assessment Tax Fund, the Unemployment Insurance Interest/Penalties Fund, the Workers' Compensation Special Fund, the Reed Act Fund, and the Universal Paid Leave Implementation Fund; - (2) Department of Parks and Recreation. \$56,751,000 (including \$53,806,000 from local funds and \$2,945,000 from other funds); provided, that all funds deposited, without regard to fiscal year, into the following funds are authorized for expenditure and shall remain available for expenditure until September 30, 2021: the Recreation Enterprise Fund and Department of Parks and Recreation Sponsorship and Advertisements Fund; provided further, that the Department of Parks and Recreation is authorized to spend appropriated funds from the Recreation Enterprise Fund for the purposes set forth in section 4 of the Recreation Act of 1994, effective March 23, 1995 (D.C.
+- (1) Department of Employment Services. \$160,033,000 (including \$56,001,000 from local funds, \$42,084,000 from federal grant funds, \$61,689,000 from other funds, and \$260,000 from private funds); provided, that all funds deposited, without regard to fiscal year, into the following funds are authorized for expenditure and shall remain available for expenditure until September 30, 2021: the Workers' Compensation Administration Fund, the Unemployment Insurance Administrative Assessment Tax Fund, the Unemployment Insurance Interest/Penalties Fund, the Workers' Compensation Special Fund, the Reed Act Fund, and the Universal Paid Leave Fund; provided further, that the Department of Employment Services shall execute an intradistrict transfer of \$1,853,227 in local funds to the Office of Human Rights and an intradistrict transfer of \$939,806 in local funds to the Office of Administrative Hearings, consistent with section 2141(c) of the Universal Paid Leave Fund Amendment Act of 2020; - (2) Department of Parks and Recreation. \$57,691,000 (including \$54,896,000 from local funds and \$2,795,000 from other funds); provided, that all funds deposited, without regard to fiscal year, into the following funds are authorized for expenditure and shall remain available for expenditure until September 30, 2021: the Recreation Enterprise Fund; provided further, that the Department of Parks and Recreation is authorized to spend appropriated funds from the Recreation Enterprise Fund for the purposes set forth in section 4 of the Recreation Act of 1994, effective March 23, 1995 (D.C.
 Law 10-246; D.C.
-Official Code § 10-303); - (3) District of Columbia Public Charter School Board. \$10,087,000 from other funds; - (4) District of Columbia Public Charter Schools. \$940,569,000 from local funds; provided, that there shall be quarterly disbursement of funds to the District of Columbia public charter schools, with the first payment to occur within 15 days of the beginning of the fiscal year; provided further, that if the entirety of this allocation has not been provided as payments to any public charter schools currently in operation through the per pupil funding formula, the funds shall remain available for expenditure until September 30, 2021 for public education in accordance with section 2403(b)(2) of the District of Columbia School Reform Act of 1995, approved April 26, 1996 (110 Stat.
+Official Code § 10-303); - (3) District of Columbia Public Charter School Board. \$10,087,000 from other funds; - (4) District of Columbia Public Charter Schools. \$934,900,000 from local funds; provided, that there shall be quarterly disbursement of funds to the District of Columbia public charter schools, with the first payment to occur within 15 days of the beginning of the fiscal year; provided further, that if the entirety of this allocation has not been provided as payments to any public charter schools currently in operation through the per pupil funding formula, the funds shall remain available for expenditure until September 30, 2021 for public education in accordance with section 2403(b)(2) of the District of Columbia School Reform Act of 1995, approved April 26, 1996 (110 Stat.
 1321; D.C.
 Official Code § 38-1804.03(b)(2)); provided further, that of the amounts made available to District of Columbia public charter schools, \$230,000 shall be made available to the Office of the Chief Financial Officer as authorized by section 2403(b)(6) of the District of Columbia School Reform Act of 1995, approved April 26, 1996 (110 Stat.
 1321; D.C.
 Official Code § 38-1804.03(b)(6)); provided further, that, notwithstanding the amounts otherwise provided under this heading or any other provision of law, there shall be appropriated to the District of Columbia public charter schools on July 1, 2021, an amount equal to 35 percent, or for new charter school local education agencies that opened for the first time after December 31, 2020, an amount equal to 45 percent, of the total amount of the local funds appropriations provided for payments to public charter schools in the proposed budget of the District of Columbia for Fiscal Year 2022 (as adopted by the District), and the amount of such payment shall be chargeable against the final amount provided for such payments for Fiscal Year 2022; provided further, that the annual financial audit for the performance of an individual District of Columbia public charter school shall be funded by the charter school;